thies24n/comp426-final/README.md

 to input characters, BACKSPACE to delete characters, and ENTER to submit your anagram.
 Valid anagrams are at least 3 letters long and are real English words.

-**NOTE:** This game now uses the SOWPODS English dictionary, which may not be what GamePigeon uses.
+**NOTE:** This game now uses the SOWPODS English dictionary to validate words, which may not be what GamePigeon uses.
 I obtained this dictionary here: https://github.com/jesstess/Scrabble/blob/master/scrabble/sowpods.txt